BartlomiejJaruga/simple-shop/README.md

 ## 🚀 Installation Guide

-1. Clone the repozitory or download .zip file
+1. Clone the repozitory or download .zip file (e.g. from latest release)
-2. Open `index.html` in your browser (simply double-click it in file manager)
+2. Open `simple-shop.bat` (simply double-click it in file manager)
+3. App automatically starts on `http://localhost:8080/`
+4. To close the app just simply close CMD window

 ---

 ## 📌 Notes

 - This is a **front-end only** project (no backend)
-- No external libraries or frameworks were used
+- No frameworks were used
+- (**free for use**) MiniWeb HTTP server used for loading products from file ([server download link](https://sourceforge.net/projects/miniweb/), author: stanleyhuang)
 - (**free for use**) Font Awasome kit used for attaching icons